sventers/soplo/README.md

-A Sound Perspective of Love
+a sound perspective of love
 =====

 Dataset used